brijesh-banjare/Pharmacy_management_system/README.md

 - **Customer Management:** Maintain a database of customers, allowing you to track their purchase history and personalize the service you provide.

-- **Supplier Information:** Keep track of suppliers and their contact details.
-This facilitates efficient communication and restocking of medicines.

 - **Reports and Analytics:** Generate comprehensive reports for sales, inventory, and other metrics.
 Gain insights into the pharmacy's performance and make informed decisions.

 - **User Authentication:** Secure the application with user authentication to ensure only authorized personnel can access sensitive information and perform critical operations.